Try Our FREE Content Analysis Software and Find Out Where You Stand Against the CompetitionGet started

 Whether you’re new to marketing or a seasoned veteran, you’ve likely heard someone refer to customer pain points.
 This industry jargon term may sound confusing if you’re unfamiliar with it.
 And if you don’t know exactly what it means, how can you use it in your marketing strategy?
 To help you better navigate pain point marketing, in this article, we discuss:

 Pain points are specific problems that current or prospective customers or clients face within their sales or marketing journey.
 Pain points can be present at any point in the customer’s journey.
-They can also vary by consumer.
-Customers can identify their own pain points and realize where they need new solutions.
+They also vary by consumer.
+Customers identify their own pain points and realize where they need new solutions.
 It’s also possible for companies to introduce pain points and show customers and clients where they could do more or do better if they had the right solution.

-Sometimes it may be easy to confuse pain points and solutions, especially when you’re first identifying what your customers need from you.
+It’s easy to confuse pain points and solutions, especially when you’re first identifying what your customers need from you.
 Ceralytics has a graphic that shows the difference between a pain point and a solution.

 Image via Ceralytics

 This graphic shows that what the customer asks for directly may not always be a pain point, but a specific solution.
 Pain points are the action that needs to be done.
 The solution is the tool you use to complete the action.
 To find a pain point when a customer asks for a solution, consider asking yourself, or the customer, why they need the solution.

 For example, if a customer goes to a fast-food restaurant and asks for a bottle of water, they’re asking for a solution to a pain point.
 If the person at the counter wanted to find the pain point, they could ask the customer why they want the water.
 Responses may vary from things like “I’m thirsty” to “I’m hot.”
 Those answers are the pain points and the reasons the customer wants the solution, the water bottle.